 - A few recipients indicated that the firewall of their department or agency prevented them from even accessing the survey (!).

-- Finally, while the initial announcement was bilingual, the reminders I sent afterwards as well as the survey itself were only in English.
+- Finally, while the initial announcement was bilingual, the reminders I sent afterward as well as the survey itself were only in English.
 For that reason, I must stress that the survey’s results may not reflect the perspective of all public servants.

 Consequently, I make no claim about the representativeness or accuracy of the results.
 These results are just what they are: the perspective of 87 individual public servants.
 Regardless, I know some readers will see the value of this exercise and will find the results interesting.